Ultimate Guide to Anthurium crystallinum Care

 Are Anthurium crystallinum Considered Easy to Grow?

-Many rare plants are considered difficult to care for as they are fussy about their conditions.
+Many rare plants are considered challenging to care for as they are fussy about their conditions.
 Luckily, that is not the case with the Crystal Anthurium.
-This plant is just as easy to care for as common Anthurium species and has similar requirements to other leafy houseplants.
+In my experience, this plant is just as easy to care for as common Anthurium species and has similar requirements to other leafy houseplants.

 Growth Expectations

-Anthuriums are relatively slow growers, adding a couple of inches to their height every growing season.
-In perfect conditions, they are considered moderate growers but remain relatively compact indoors.
+I find that Anthuriums are relatively slow growers, adding a couple of inches to their height every growing season.
+They are considered moderate growers in perfect conditions but remain fairly compact indoors.

 Houseplant soil mixes are available to purchase online, containing the right ratios of materials to drain well while keeping the soil moist.
-You can also mix your own by combining potting soil with perlite, coconut coir, or peat moss.
+I prefer to make my own soil mix by combining potting soil with perlite, coconut coir, or peat moss.
+My plants love this potting mix as it provides excellent drainage and aeration, as well as a stable foundation for growth.

 Light Preferences

-These plants should also be kept out of intense direct sunlight as the large leaves can burn easily.
-Some gentle early morning sun in front of an east-facing window is suitable, but a sheer curtain should filter south or west-facing windows to protect the foliage.
+I also try to keep these plants out of intense direct sunlight as the large leaves can burn easily.
+Some gentle early morning sun in front of an east-facing window is ideal, but a sheer curtain should filter south or west-facing windows to protect the foliage.

-The Crystal Anthurium is not tolerant of cold at all.
-They cannot be left in temperatures below 50F or the leaves and roots may become damaged.
-Aim for consistent temperatures of around 75F throughout the year, keeping them in the warmest room of the house.
+One key point I noticed is that the Crystal Anthurium is not tolerant of cold at all.
+They cannot be left in temperatures below 50F, or the leaves and roots may become damaged.
+I aim for consistent temperatures of around 75F throughout the year, keeping them in the warmest room of my house.

 Humidity is also essential for these large-leaved plants.
 Some houseplants may be happy with humidity as low as 40%, but Crystal Anthuriums grow best when humidity is closer to their native habitats at around 70%.

-To raise humidity, group several houseplants together, place them on pebble trays filled with water, or invest in a humidifier.
-Keep humidity consistently high throughout the year to stop the leaves from drying out and turning brown.
+To raise the humidity, I like to group several houseplants together, place them on pebble trays filled with water, or use a small plant humidifier.
+I aim to keep humidity consistently high throughout the year to stop the leaves from drying out and turning brown.

 Watering

-Watering Anthuriums when the top layer of soil is still moist will quickly lead to damage.
-The leaves will begin to turn yellow or brown, the stems will soften and fall over and the roots will stop drawing up any moisture.
-In severe cases, only repotting and trimming the roots will potentially save the plant, so this is an important mistake to avoid.
+I find that watering Anthuriums when the top layer of soil is still moist will quickly lead to damage.
+The leaves will begin to turn yellow or brown, the stems will soften and fall over, and the roots will stop drawing up any moisture.
+In severe cases, only repotting and trimming the roots will potentially save the plant, so this is a crucial mistake to avoid.

 Underwatering can also be damaging.
 Without enough moisture, the large leaves will begin to curl and turn brown.
 The soil should not be left to dry out completely to avoid damaging too many of the leaves at once.

 To water consistently, avoid overwatering and underwatering, and get into the habit of testing the soil every couple of days.
-When the top two inches have dried out, you can water them again.
+I water my plants when the top two inches have dried out to the touch.
 When watering in a pot cover or on a drip tray, make sure to empty it out after watering to stop the pot from sitting in water.

-Feed your Anthurium crystallinum with a balanced houseplant fertilizer once every two months.
-A half-strength dose should be enough to keep the plants satisfied, but more can be applied if growth slows.
+I feed my Anthurium crystallinum with a balanced houseplant fertilizer once every two months.
+I find a half-strength dose is enough to satisfy the plants, but more can be applied if growth slows.

 Propagation